anhlt/just-another-raft-implementation/docs/raft/NodeState.md

 # Node properties
 A Raft node has the following properties:

 - currentTerm: The latest term the node has seen.
+Increase every time the election happen
 - votedFor: The candidate ID the node voted for in the current term.
 - log: The log entries the node has recorded.
 - commitLength: The index of the highest log entry known to be applied or committed.